-Potential provenance locations
+2.2 | Potential provenance locations

-The Malani Igneous Suite contains several types of extrusive volcanic materials, including Atype porphyritic rhyolite displaying a granophyric texture with volcanic flow textures and containing quartz, sanidine, perthite, hornblende, muscovite, zircon and opaques; nonporphyritic rhyolite (Bhushan, 1985; Singh et al., 2006) with microcrystalline and glomeroporphyritic textures containing quartz, alkali feldspar (sanidine, perthite), alkali amphibole (arfvedsonite, riebeckite), aegirine, zircon and opaques; trachyte displaying porphyritic and microcrystalline textures and contains alkali feldspar, alkali amphibole, quartz, zircon and opaques (Bhushan, 1985; Singh et al., 2006); and intrusive hypabyssal volcanics (Bhushan, 1985).
+The Malani Igneous Suite contains several types of extrusive volcanic materials, including A-type porphyritic rhyolite displaying a granophyric texture with volcanic flow textures and containing quartz, sanidine, perthite, hornblende, muscovite, zircon and opaques; nonporphyritic rhyolite (Bhushan, 1985; Singh et al., 2006) with microcrystalline and glomeroporphyritic textures containing quartz, alkali feldspar (sanidine, perthite), alkali amphibole (arfvedsonite, riebeckite), aegirine, zircon and opaques; trachyte displaying porphyritic and microcrystalline textures and contains alkali feldspar, alkali amphibole, quartz, zircon and opaques (Bhushan, 1985; Singh et al., 2006); and intrusive hypabyssal volcanics (Bhushan, 1985).

 Directly overlying the Malani Igneous Suite are strata of the Neoproterozoic to Cambrian Marwar Supergroup.
 These comprise unmetamorphosed and undeformed fluvial and marginal marine siliciclastics, marine carbonates and minor volcaniclastics (George & Ray, 2017).
-Although covered extensively by Quaternary deposits, isolated outcrops, seismic data and well penetrations indicate that strata the Marwar Supergroup onlap onto the rocks of the Malani Igneous Suite to the south, and likely covered a large area of north-western India before the Cretaceous.
+Although covered extensively by Quaternary deposits, isolated outcrops, seismic data and well penetrations indicate that strata of the Marwar Supergroup onlap onto the rocks of the Malani Igneous Suite to the south, and likely covered a large area of northwestern India before the Cretaceous.
 They are bound to the east by the Aravalli Mountain Range.
-To the north and west the sediments of the Marwar Supergroup are on-lapped by Palaeozoic (Pandey et al., 2009) and Mesozoic sediments (Davies et al., 2014).
+To the north and west, the sediments of the Marwar Supergroup are on-lapped by Palaeozoic (Pandey et al., 2009) and Mesozoic sediments (Davies et al., 2014).

 The siliciclastic sediments of the Marwar Supergroup are quartzose arenites (Kumar et al., 2011) of the Sonia, Girbhakar, Nagaur and Tunklian sandstones that together comprise the Jodhpur Group.
-These were sourced primarily from the sediments of the Malani Igneous Suite, the faulted and folded supracrustal rocks of the Delhi Supergroup (Biju-Sekhar et al., 2003) with sediments deposited in fluvial and shallow marine coastal zones (Singh, 1988; Chauhan and Ram, 1999).
-Another potential source of the Marwar Supergroup are the Banded Gneiss Complexes (George & Ray, 2017) comprising amphibole to granulite grade tonalitic gneisses, metabasic rocks, migmatites and schists (Heron, 1953; George & Ray, 2017).
-The geochemistry of quartzose arenites of the Marwar Supergroup does not indicate any sediment supply from the Malani Igneous Suite, except for those deposited directly on top of the Marwar Supergroup, so the diagenetic mineralogy and abundance of quartz overgrowths in these sequences is not known in detail.
+These were sourced primarily from the sediments of the Malani Igneous Suite, the faulted and folded supracrustal rocks of the Delhi Supergroup (Biju-Sekhar et al., 2003) with sediments (Chauhan & Ram, 1999; Singh, 1988).
+Another potential source of the Marwar Supergroup is the Banded Gneiss Complexes (George & Ray, 2017) comprising amphibole to granulite grade tonalitic gneisses, metabasic rocks, migmatites and schists (George & Ray, 2017; Heron, 1953).
+The geochemistry of quartzose arenites of the Marwar Supergroup does not indicate any sediment supply from the Malani Igneous Suite, except for those deposited directly on top of the Malani Igneous Suite (George & Ray, 2017).
+There are few petrographic descriptions of the Marwar Supergroup, so the diagenetic mineralogy and abundance of quartz overgrowths in these sequences is not known in detail.
 Kumar et al. (2011) document the presence of small quartz overgrowths in concretions in the Sonia Sandstone.

-Within the WIRS, the time-equivalents of the Marwar Supergroup comprise the Lower Cambrian Birmania and Randha formations.
-The Birmania Formation contains three marine successions (Mahashwari et al., 2007), while the Randha Formation comprises mudstone interbedded with thick, cross-bedded sandstone units (Sisodia & Singh, 2000) that were deposited within a littoral setting (Mahashwari et al., 2000).
-Across the northwest margin of the Indian Plate the interbedded fluvial to shallow marine sandstones and siltstones of the Permian Bhuana Formation rest with marked unconformity on older rocks (Zadan & Arbab, 2015).
-The Jurassic Lathi Formation comprise a thick succession of dominantly medium-grained, trough cross-bedded sandstones, with abundant fossilised wood remains, deposited within a braided fluvial system (Pandey et al., 2012).
+Within the WIRS, the time equivalents of the Marwar Supergroup comprise the Lower Cambrian Birmania and Randha formations.
+The Birmania Formation contains three marine successions (Mahashwari et al., 2007), whilst the Randha Formation comprises mudstone interbedded with thick, cross-bedded sandstone units (Sisodia & Singh, 2000) that were deposited within a littoral setting (Mahashwari et al., 2000).
+Across the northwest margin of the Indian Plate, the interbedded fluvial to shallow marine sandstones and siltstones of the Permian Bhuana Formation rest with marked unconformity on older rocks (Zadan & Arbab, 2015).
+The Jurassic Lathi Formation comprise a thick succession of dominantly medium-grained, trough cross-bedded sandstones, with abundant fossilized wood remains, deposited within a braided fluvial system (Pandey et al., 2012).
 Lathi Formation sandstones are quartz arenites with <3% feldspar (Ahmad et al., 2000), considered to be sourced from the Aravalli-Delhi fold belt, although polycyclic.
 They are devoid of quartz overgrowths (Alam et al., 2000).

-Lower Cretaceous sediments of the Indian Plate
+2.3 | Lower Cretaceous sediments of the Indian Plate